Glossary

 An identifier for an asset, typically used in the asset’s permalink.
 Brightspot automatically generates slugs from an asset’s headline or title.

-A Navigation Item that links to a post on a social network.
+A navigation item that links to a post on a social network.
+For details, see Creating a navigation.

 A palette of seven colors recommended by a site designer to use in a publication.